This post was originally published on May 23, 2019, and was updated on Jan 13. 2022

 Choose your template

-selecting a template from a range of eye-catching options.
-Once you’ve selected your theme, you can change the font and color of your page and customize it to your satisfaction.
+Design your website’s overall appearance by selecting a template from a range of eye-catching options.
+Once you’ve chosen your theme, it’s easy to change the font and color of your page and customize it to your satisfaction.

 Build online store pages: product pages and more